slsheldon/ssg-bid/content/01-Calls/02-Pacific-2016/02-eligible-countries/en.md

 ### Pacific ACP countries<a name="pacific"></a>

-Institutions from the following ACP countries in Africa are eligible to apply for funds under the BID programme, provided that they meet other [eligibility requirements](../eligibility).
+Institutions from the following ACP countries in the Pacific are eligible to apply for funds under the BID programme, provided that they meet other [eligibility requirements](../eligibility).

 + Cook Islands
 + Federated States of Micronesia